 Each Ph.D. student must prepare a written dissertation proposal and defend it orally.
-This should be done by the time the student has completed 36 semester credit hours and after identifying the dissertation committee, and passing the comprehensive exam, any student who does not defend his/her dissertation proposal by the time 45 semester credit hours have been accrued will be dismissed from the program.
-If the proposal defense is not passed, the student will have the option of taking a second and final defense in the following long semester.
-Students will be dismissed from the program if they do not pass the proposal defense on the second attempt.
+This should be done by the time the student has completed 36 semester credit hours (for students entering with a master's degree and 60 hours for students entering with a bachelor's degree) and after identifying the dissertation committee, passing the comprehensive exam, and completing all required courses and boot camps.
+Any student who does not defend his/her dissertation proposal by the time 45 semester credit hours or students entering with a master's degree and 60 hours for students entering with a bachelor's degree) have been accrued will be dismissed from the program.
+If the proposal defense is not passed, the student can take a second and final defense in the following long semester.
+Students will be dismissed from the program if they do not pass the proposal defense the second time.

 The proposal must outline the substance and scope of the planned dissertation research and explain its merits.
-It has to include at least an introduction, methodology to be used, a survey of the relevant literature, and preliminary results that demonstrate the feasibility.
-The goal of the proposal is to establish that the student has a sufficient grasp of the fundamentals of the chosen dissertation topic to execute the research.
-The proposal defense entails a public presentation of the student's dissertation proposal followed immediately by a closed defense of the proposal attended only by the student and his/her dissertation committee.
-The dissertation proposal must be approved by the student's dissertation advisor and a majority of the remaining members on the dissertation committee.
-The student's dissertation Proposal Form as well as on the Defense of Dissertation Proposal Form.
+It must include at least an introduction, the methodology to be used, a survey of the relevant literature, and preliminary results that demonstrate the feasibility.
+The proposal aims to establish that the student has a sufficient grasp of the fundamentals of the chosen dissertation topic to execute the research.

+The proposal defense entails a public presentation of the student's dissertation proposal followed immediately by a closed defense of the proposal attended only by the student and their dissertation committee.
+The dissertation proposal must be approved by the student's dissertation advisor and a majority of the remaining members of the dissertation committee.
+The student's dissertation committee members must indicate their approval on the Doctoral Dissertation Proposal Form and the Defense of Dissertation Proposal Form.
 These forms are available on The Graduate College's website.